Feel Your Pain And Master Emotional Regulation

 4. Q: How does emotional regulation differ from suppression?

 A: Emotional regulation involves acknowledging and managing emotions, while emotional suppression is an attempt to ignore or push down emotions.
-Regulation is about healthy expression and management, while suppression often leads to increased distress over time.
+Emotional regulation is about healthy expression and management, while suppression often leads to increased distress over time.

 5. Q: Can improving emotional regulation skills help with physical health issues?